 Like sleeping in the outdoors?
 Well now you're gong to love it if you try out a Montbell sleeping bag, or a Hennessy hammock.
 Below are a list of our favorite sleep systems.
 They come in everything from ultra-light to ultra-comfortable.

-Montbell Burrow Sleeping Bags (the only bags our chief instructor will use)
+Montbell Burrow Sleeping Bags

 Hennessy Hammocks (great jungle hammock. will stop torrential rain and makes it easy to collect it for rain water.
 Very stable with attached bug netting, rapid set up and take down with the optional "snake skins")